Visual-mov/Tevas-lang/README.md

 ## TODO
 - Implement context system ✔️
 - Add 'continue' and 'break' keywords ✔️
+- Allow multiple Strings and Floats to be added together (Compound strings) ✔️
 - Fix all common exception edge-cases.
 - Fix line number for "Expected 'end' token" exception.
 - Add user-defined functions.
 - Add built-in functions for math, and input.
-- Allow multiple strings to be added together.

 ## Project Status
 At this time, Tex is still in active development.
 I'm planning on continuing its development intermittently until February 2020 or so.